DFE-Digital/get-into-teaching-app/app/views/content/salaries-and-benefits.md

 ---
-title: "Teaching salaries and benefits"
+title: "Teacher salaries and pay scales"
 heading: "Salaries and benefits"
 description: |-
   All qualified teachers will have a starting salary of at least £28,000 (or higher in London).
 Find out about teacher pay scales and more benefits of teaching.